nhduong/nhduong.github.io/content/pages/cilab.md

 1. **Gaining Access To NAS**
 - Ask the administrator for a username and a password
 - Change the password after the first login with web interface at [https://223.195.240.67:1006/](https://223.195.240.67:1006/)
 > You might experience a problem of unsecured connection.
 It is OK🙄 to ignore the warning and proceed to the website.

-However, with an unsecured connection, your data, especially your user name and password will be transmitted in plain text🤮.
-So, it is recommended to contact the administrator to install a SSL certificate.
+> However, with an unsecured connection, your data, especially your username and password will be transmitted in plain text🤮.
+So, it is recommended to contact the administrator to install a SSL certificate on your PC, especially if you are using a public network and you share the same username and password with other services.
 1. **Connecting To NAS**
    - NAS Web Interface
      - Open a web browser and go to [https://223.195.240.67:1006/](https://223.195.240.67:1006/)